-To stop DDE when you have started it interactively, click on the Windows Start button, and select Programs | DDE | Stop DDE.
+To stop DDE when you have started it interactively, click on the Windows Start button, and select Programs | DDE | Stop DDE<version>.

 After a short pause, a new shutdown command window will appear and the main DDE window will display a series of messages and disappear.
 The shutdown command window will then display a shutdown success message and also disappear.
-At this point DDE has shut down.
+At this point DDE has shut down and all of its processes have terminated.